 Order Fulfillment

 This includes three parts.
-First, there is receiving and processing orders.
-Then, they pick and pack orders of products.
+First, they receive and process orders.
+Then, they pick and pack products.
 Finally, they prep them for shipment.

 Inventory Management